 When you practice how to create icons, it forces you to stretch your creative thinking muscles.
 It forces you to be focussed and disciplined in what goes into your final design.

-We cover more on the use of Adobe Illustrator in our graphic design tools guide.
+Check out our graphic design tools guide for more on Adobe Illustrator.
 Our brand identity guide also has more on the need for distinctive brand assets.
-Or, if you have a specific question or challenge on how to create icons, feel free to contact us directly.
+Or, get in touch if you’ve a specific question or challenge on how to create icons.

 Photo credit